axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

       value = var v = value('cle'); var p = value('cleo'); if(p!=null && v!=null) return v - p
 ```

 For both series used to calculate the derived series, an `alias` is applied and the `display` setting is `false`.
-The `time-offset` setting is applied to a second identical dataset and used in the third **[series]** expression as the subtrahend.
+The `time-offset` setting is applied to a second identical dataset and used in the third **[series]** expression.
 For metrics with multiple tags, [wildcard](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) (`*`) symbols are used.
-Metric tag labels are imported using [label formatting](https://axibase.com/products/axibase-time-series-database/visualization/widgets/label-formatting/) settings.
+Metric tag labels are set automatically using [label formatting](https://axibase.com/products/axibase-time-series-database/visualization/widgets/label-formatting/) settings.

-**Compunded Decadal Rate of Change**
+**Compounded Decadal Rate of Change**

 Because changes in life expectancy may fluctuate dramatically, compounding the decadal rate of change is useful to smooth such volatility across the entire trend line.